GallagherSecurity/cc-rest-docs/training/README.md

 Requiring pre-shared certificates from clients is the best protection the server has against attackers on its network.
 If you tick the box to turn off that check when you first start your development, come back once your application is connecting successfully and untick it again.
-Read section TODO_LINK18 to help get your application connecting again.
+Read the section on [client-side certificates](#client-side-certificates) to help get your application connecting again.

 ### Installing a custom server certificate
 You do not need to install a custom server certificate for experimental development.
 If you